Skip to Content

 Total credit hours 60

-Concentration electives include most college level courses in the academic catalog.
-Consult an advisor for course selection.
+~ General electives include most college level courses in the academic catalog.
+At least nine credit hours of 2000 level courses are required.
+Consult an advisor for course selection based on the transfer institution.

 Transfer Information